areklaw2/iron-boy/README.md

 # Iron Boy

-A GameBoy/GameBoy Color emulator, written in Rust.
+Iron Boy is a Game Boy/Game Boy Color emulator written in the Rust Programming Language.

 ## Demo